X1L3F/ESP32-CAN-Shield/README.md

 ## Overview

-This ESP32-CAN-Shield is a custom-designed shield for the ESP32-S3, primarily used as a CAN (Controller Area Network) to Wi-Fi bridge.
-It enables seamless integration and communication between CAN network systems and Wi-Fi networks, making it ideal for automotive and industrial applications where remote monitoring and control are necessary.
+This ESP32-CAN-Shield is a custom-designed shield for the ESP32-S3, primarily used as a CAN (Controller Area Network) to WiFi bridge.
+It enables seamless integration and communication between CAN network systems and WiFi networks, making it ideal for automotive and industrial applications where remote monitoring and control are necessary.

 ![plot](Images/Overview_Hotspot.png)
 ![plot](Images/Overview_WIFI.png)